latticetower/blog/about.md

 But if you insist...

-[This wierd thing](../experiments/pdbatomic/viewer.html) draws lines obtained from .PDB data in "ATOM" section.
+[This weird thing](../experiments/pdbatomic/viewer.html) draws lines obtained from .PDB data in "ATOM" section.
 To see something simply select local .pdb file.
   ".pdb" == special bioinformatics file format with protein information (you can find all details [here](ftp://ftp.wwpdb.org/pub/pdb/doc/format_descriptions/Format_v33_A4.pdf)).

 You can open some of my hometasks on [NGS (Next Generation Sequencing)](../hometasks/NGS/3/hometask3.html) and [MSA (Molecular Sequence Analysis)](../hometasks/msa1/hometask.html).
 I made them with the help of markdown, and they look nice - the only reason why they are still here.

+These are quite old - you can find something new at [Github](https://github.com/latticetower).